hillerlab/TOGA/README.md

 1) BerkeleyDB (database itself and python package)
 2) XGBoost
-3) Para
+3) Nextflow

 #### BerkeleyDB

-If the configure script gives an error like
+If the configure script shows an error like:

 ```txt
 Complete output from command python setup.py egg_info: